illumine/articles/Web-Business-Site-Construction-A-Z/Web-Business-Site-Construction-A-Z.md

 **Domain Plesk admin password**

 Go to the Plesk panel and update the DNS for your domain.
-Wait 2-48 hours for IANA DNS updates.
+Wait 2-48 hours for DNS updates.